It's Official! Pumpkin Spice Lattes Help Your Liver

 - First, if you’ve been binge drinking, stop.
 Get counseling and help if you need it.

 - Second, lose weight.
 Losing even 10% of your bodyweight can have a significant positive impact on reversing liver disease.
 Adopting the fatty liver diet can help reverse the progression of liver disease.
 It’s not a hard diet to follow.
-And you can indulge in a healthy Chocolate UltraNourish or Vanilla Chai UltraNourish shake, which lets you replace at least one of your meals with a delicious, liver-nurturing shake.

 - Third, consider taking a helpful supplement.
 For example, milk thistle is proven to help reverse liver disease as well.